Legit-Labs/legitify/docs/policies/gitlab/project/project_webhook_doesnt_require_ssl.md

 ### Remediation
-1. Make sure you can manage webhooks for the repository
+1. Make sure you can manage webhooks for the project
-2. Go to the repository settings page
+2. Go to the project's settings page
 3. Select "Webhooks"
 4. Press on the "Enable SSL verfication"
 5. Click "Save changes"